 Our executive officers, our affiliated directors and the key real estate professionals acting on behalf of the Advisor and the Sub-Advisor are also executive officers, directors, managers or key professionals of Inland or Sound Point.
-Some of these persons also serve as managers and investment advisers to other funds and institutional investors.
+Some of these persons also serve as managers and investment advisers to other funds and institutional investors, for example, the institutional investor advised by Sound Point that purchased senior participation interests in certain of our first mortgage loans.
 As a result, they owe fiduciary duties to each of these entities and their investors, which fiduciary duties may from time to time conflict with the fiduciary duties that they owe to us and our stockholders, and could face conflicts of interest in allocating their time among us and such other funds, investors and activities.
 Their loyalties to these other entities and investors could result in action or inaction that is detrimental to our business, which could harm the implementation of our investment strategy, and could cause these individuals to allocate less of their time to us than we may require, which may adversely impact our operations and financial results.